USS Kenneth Whiting: Cold War and Korean War service

 Kenneth Whiting recommissioned at San Diego on 24 October 1951, and departed for Far Eastern duty 13 March 1952.
 She arrived at Yokosuka, Japan, on 29 March 1952, where she became the flagship of the Commander, Taiwan Patrol Force (CTF 72).
 She visited Iwakuni, Okinawa, Taiwan, Subic Bay in the Philippines, and Hong Kong regularly until 16 October 1952, when she departed for the United States.

 Following overhaul at Bremerton, Washington, and coastal operations from San Diego, Kenneth Whiting departed on 2 March 1953 for another deployment to the Western Pacific, supporting seaplane activities in Japan in the final months of the Korean War.
 Hostilities in Korea ended with a ceasefire on 27 July 1953.

 After the Korean War, Kenneth Whiting made annual deployments to the Far East in support of United States Seventh Fleet activities.
 During the summer of 1955, she operated in the Taiwan–Pescadores area in the wake of repeated Chinese Communist harassment of Chinese Nationalist-held islands.
 On 29 March 1957 she arrived at her new home port, Crescent Harbor, Washington, but departed for another Far Eastern tour on 12 August 1957.
 She continued operations with the Seventh Fleet until 31 January 1958, when she cleared Subic Bay and headed for Crescent Harbor, which she reached om 10 March 1958.

 Decommissioning and disposal

 Kenneth Whiting decommissioned at Puget Sound, Washington, on 30 September 1958.
-She was struck from the Navy List on 1 July 1961 and sold on 21 February 1962 to Union Minerals & Alloy Corporation.
+She was struck from the Navy List on 1 July 1961 and sold on 21 February 1962 to Union Minerals and Alloys Corporation.